Elsie Cameron Corbett: Post-war travels and community activity

-Women's institute leadership

-In 1922, Corbett was elected to the executive committee of the Women's Institute in Oxfordshire, and convened a new branch in Spelsbury, where she now lived with Kathleen Dillon, and in May 1924, she was at the National Federation of Women's Institutes, and reporting back to Mixbury W.I. along with Kathleen Dillon who examined the books of the Mixbury branch and declared it was 'working on the right lines'.
-She supported Dillon presenting lantern slides of their experience in Serbia at another new WI branch in Wootton.
-As Oxfordshire W.I. honorary treasurer in 1926, Corbett was mentioned in the newspaper report of the Pageant and displays in Worcester College Grounds, which had been modelled on the 'St. Frideswide's Fair of Long Ago'.
+In 1922, Corbett was elected to the executive committee of the Women's Institute in Oxfordshire, and convened a new branch in Spelsbury, where she now lived with Kathleen Dillon.
+In May 1924, she was at the National Federation of Women's Institutes, and reporting back to Mixbury W.I. along with Kathleen Dillon who examined the books of the Mixbury branch and declared it was 'working on the right lines'.
+She supported Dillon, presenting lantern slides of their experience in Serbia at another new WI branch in Wootton.
+As Oxfordshire W.I. honorary treasurer in 1926, Corbett was mentioned in the newspaper report of the pageant and displays in Worcester College grounds, which had been modelled on the 'St. Frideswide's Fair of Long Ago'.

 She travelled in the summer of 1928 with Dillon (again keeping a diary) across France, Austria and Czechoslovakia.
 In Spring 1929, at Dillon's home, Spelsbury House, Oxford, she gathered local folk tales and ghost stories for the Women's Institute, which were published in a short article in the journal Folklore.
-That summer she and Dillon travelled to Syria and Iraq, as reported in Corbett's diary.
+That summer, she and Dillon travelled to Syria and Iraq, as reported in Corbett's diary.
 She wrote and published a history of the parish of Spelsbury in 1931.